Marília

 Marília ([maˈɾiʎɐ]) is a Brazilian municipality in the midwestern region of the state of São Paulo.
 Its distance from the state capital São Paulo is 443 km by highway, 529 km by railway and 376 km in a straight line.
 It is located at an altitude of 675 meters.
 The population is 240,590 (2020 est.) in an area of 1170 km2.

+The municipality is emerging as an educational hub in São Paulo, with four public technical and higher education institutions (Unesp, Famema, Univesp and Fatec) and private institutions such as Unimar, Faef, Univem and Anhanguera.
+In 2017, 74 undergraduate courses were offered, with administration and pedagogy being the most offered.
+Marília has an average of one university student for every 18 inhabitants.
+The municipality also has the rural scientific research unit Agência Paulista de Tecnologia dos Agronegócios/APTA Regional de Marília).

 History

 In 1923, Antônio Pereira da Silva and his son José Pereira da Silva were the pioneers of the region, cleared land next to Feio and Peixe rivers.
 This land was named Alto Cafezal, or "High Coffee Plantation".

 A city of Araraquara region deputy at the time, Bento de Abreu Sampaio Vidal held in 1926 a parcel of their assets.

 In 1927, Colonel José Brás or Jose' da Silva Nogueira whose family origin in Itapetininga, arrived in Marilia.
 His family held 40% of the farm land named Bonfim, and the process of urbanization began with the allotment of this farm.